Connect with others who understand.

 Diagnostic Testing

 To determine the cause of hemoptysis, a doctor will likely perform a thorough physical examination.
-Early on, the doctor also will likely order some imaging tests — such as a chest X-ray, a lung scan, or a chest CT scan.
+Early on, the doctor also will likely order some imaging tests — such as a chest X-ray, a lung scan, or a chest computed tomography scan.
 These can help reveal physical problems that may be causing a person to cough up blood.

 Treatment Options for Hemoptysis With Lung Cancer